 Understanding Sex Addiction

 Compulsive sex addiction is a common yet treatable issue for many people in South Africa and around the world.
 Recovery Direct offers specialist counselling for a range of behavioural addictions like sex and porn addictions.
-The facility in Cape Town is secure, discreet, and highly confidential.
+The facility in Johannesburg is secure, discreet, and highly confidential.
 Hosting both residential and out-patient care services that are focused on individual care.

 Sex addiction is a compulsive behaviour that conflicts with acceptable social or moral norms and the core standards (values) of people.
 It can result in severe distress for patients, their partners, families, friends and, in some cases, society in general.